xr-cc/proj-hsg-env-chal/README.md

-# Project Housing x Environmental Challenges
+# Socieconomic Status x Environmental Challenges
 This is the team project for DS4A: Women's Summit (FL2020), Team 31.

 ## Project Outline